Sustainable Tips for Alsace Christmas Market Road Trip

 Where to Park

 You can park for free overnight at any street parking spot.
 However, at 9 am, if you are still there in the morning, you might get charged.
-There is a free parking lot called Parking Remparts, which is just outside the city walls.
+There is a free parking lot called Parking Remparts just outside the city walls.

 What to Eat for Vegetarians

-If you’re not eating at the market, then Obernai has lots of great food options.
+If you’re not eating at the market, Obernai has many great food options.
 Try L’Eden Libre de Gluten for vegetable soup and gluten-free pastries.
-For lunch, I recommend BioGourmands, an organic vegetarian restaurant with lots of healthy fresh dining options.
+For lunch, I recommend BioGourmands, an organic vegetarian restaurant with many healthy fresh dining options.
 For dinner, I recommend La Cour de Meme, which has a vegan Tarte flambée.

 Stop 2: Colmar, Riquewihr, Ribeauvillé, and Kaysersberg Christmas Markets